Welcome to Rotary District 6200

 Rotary Areas of Focus

-The needs spanning Rotary’s six areas of focus are vast, ranging from lack of access to clean water to the need for immunization that prevent deadly diseases.
+The needs spanning Rotary’s seven areas of focus are vast, ranging from lack of access to clean water to the need for immunization that prevent deadly diseases.

 Rotary projects provide training that fosters understanding and provides communities with the skills to resolve conflicts.